clickityKlein/Flashcards/README.md

 Following the phases in [Project Motivation](#project-motivation), minor tweaks will likely be needed in stage 1 (such as error handling measures), but focus can now be shifted to phases 2-3.

+It could be useful to add function where the user can declare their own variables in conjunction with the SymPy module.

+Naming the collection while creating a Deck object seems redundant, and may be removed in the future.

 [Table of Contents](#table-of-contents)